 OSCE Election Monitoring

-The Organization for Security and Co-operation in Europe (OSCE) is an organisation with 55 participating states, all of which have the same status.
-The member states include European, North American countries, as well as former Soviet Union countries in the Caucasus and Central Asia.
+The Organization for Security and Co-operation in Europe (OSCE) is a regional security organisation with 57 participating States.
+All European, North American and Central Asian states are participating States in the OSCE.
 The OSCE deals with a wide range of security-related issues including arms control, preventive diplomacy, confidence- and security-building measures, human rights, democratisation, election monitoring and economic and environmental security.

 Further information: www.osce.org and www.osce.org/odihr .